-Partial dentures for one missing tooth are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Partial dentures for one missing tooth are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 If you are ready to get your missing tooth replaced, call us today at (949) 258-9682 to schedule an appointment.

 Partial Removable Dentures

 When a tooth is missing, the other teeth move and fill the space.
 They do not do this evenly, meaning this movement makes things worse.
 It also becomes more difficult to bite or chew with a missing tooth.